Student Health Services

 5. If I have the MUSC-sponsored Student Health Insurance Plan and am no longer eligible for medical care at SHS, where do I go for my health care?

+You can go to the health care provider of your choice, without a referral.
 For maximum benefit coverage, you should choose a health care provider within the AIG PPO network.
 A list of providers is available on-line at the website: http://www.studentinsurance.com

 6. What do I do if I have forms from my new employer/residency program that require a physical exam and/or documentation of immunizations?